1930 Minnesota gubernatorial election

 The 1930 Minnesota gubernatorial election took place on November 4, 1930.
 It was the first gubernatorial race to start in Minnesota since the beginning of the Great Depression, which contributed to the meteoric rise of the Farmer–Labor Party in the state.
 Farmer–Labor Party candidate Floyd B. Olson decisively defeated Republican Party of Minnesota challenger Raymond P. Chase.

-Joseph A. A. Burnquist unsuccessfully ran for the Republican nomination.
+Republican primary

+With no incumbent, the Republican primary was crowded with candidates.
+Raymond P. Chase was the nominee.
+The primary election was held on June 16, 1930.